OXID-eSales/paypal-checkout-documentation/paypal-sandbox.rst

 |procedure|

 1. Access the PayPal Developer Portal under `developer.paypal.com <https://developer.paypal.com/home>`_.
 #.
-Choose :guilabel:`Log Into Dashboard`.
-#.
-Log in with the credentials of your real PayPal account.
+Log in with the access data of your real PayPal account
    |br|
    Your PayPal account can be a merchant or customer account.
-You will need a merchant account only to unlock the live operation.
+You will only need a merchant account to activate live operation.
 #.
-Choose :menuselection:`Sandbox --> Accounts`.
+Choose :menuselection:`Go to Dashboars --> Developer Dashboard`.
+#.
+Choose :guilabel:`Sandbox accounts`.

 |result|

 Two sandbox test accounts are displayed, a business (merchant) and a personal (customer) sandbox account (:ref:`oxdaju01`).